DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc O - Dinner with the Devil.md

 Sasha’s memory and knowledge of the castle is limited beyond this information, and she apologizes for any inability to answer the players’ additional questions.

 When the player has exhausted her knowledge, Sasha informs them curtly that they both must return to the castle’s halls before they are missed, and bids them luck as they depart.
-(Before she leaves, the player notices her cast a final, mournful glance at the mirrors on the floor—none of which bear her reflection—then sigh and step away into <span class="citation">K12.
+Before she leaves, the player notices her cast a final, mournful glance at the mirrors on the floor—none of which bear her reflection—then sigh and step away into <span class="citation">K12.
 Turret Post (p.
-57)</span>,)
+57)</span>.

 Shortly after the player returns to the dining hall and closes the secret door, Escher enters the chamber to collect them and escort them upstairs through <span class="citation">K8.
 Great Entry (p.
 55)</span>, up the stairs of <span class="citation">K19.
 Grand Landing (p.
 58)</span>, and into <span class="citation">K25.
 Audience Hall (p.
 61)</span> to meet the other players.
 ## O6f.
 The Prisoner
 Shortly after all of the players have reunited in the Audience Hall, Rahadin ascends <span class="citation">K19.
 Grand Landing (p.
 58)</span> and enters the room accompanied by another figure.
 Read:

 <div class="description">
 <p>Rahadin holds a chain in his right hand, its links connected to a steel collar clamped tightly around the neck of the stumbling figure he drags forward behind him.
-The figure’s features are obscured by the sack they were over their head, their clothes torn away and replaced by a threadbare, shapeless robe.</p>
+The figure’s features are obscured by the sack they wear over their head, their clothes torn away and replaced by a threadbare, shapeless robe.</p>
 </div>

 Strahd greets Rahadin warmly.
 “Punctual as always, I see," he says.